oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 **Limitations:** Maintaining a deny list of previously redeemed codes, even for a sliding window, may have an impact on the latency of globally distributed systems.
 One alternative is to segment user codes by geography or region and maintain local deny lists.

 ### Content Filtering
-Attackers exploit the unauthenticated channel by changing the context of the user code or QR code and then sending a message to a user (e-mail, text, instant messaging etc).
+Attackers exploit the unauthenticated channel by changing the context of the user code or QR code and then sending a message to a user (e-mail, text messaging, instant messaging or other communication mechanisms).
 By deploying content filtering (e.g., anti-spam filter), these messages can be blocked and prevented from reaching the end-users.
 It may be possible to fine-tune content filtering solutions to detect artefacts like QR codes or user codes that are included in a message that is sent to multiple recipients in the expectation that at least one of the recipients will be convinced by the message and grant authorization to access restricted resources.

 **Limitations:** Some scenarios may require legitimate re-transmission of user, QR and authorization data (e.g., retries).
 To prevent the disruption of legitimate scenarios, content filters may use a threshold and allow a limited number of messages with the same QR or user codes to be transmitted before interrupting the delivery of those messages.
-Content filtering may also be fragmented across multiple communications systems and channels (e-mail, messaging, text etc), making it harder to detect or interrupt attacks that are executed over multiple channels, unless here is a high degree of integration between content filtering systems.
+Content filtering may also be fragmented across multiple communications systems and communication channels (e-mail, text messaging, instant messaging or other communication mechanisms), making it harder to detect or interrupt attacks that are executed over multiple channels, unless here is a high degree of integration between content filtering systems.

 ### Detect and Remediate
 The authorization server may be able to detect misuse of the codes due to repeated use as described in [Unique Codes](#Unique Codes), as an input from a content filtering engine as described in [Content Filtering](#Content Filtering), or through other mechanisms such as reports from end-users.
 If an authorization server determines that a user code or QR code is being used in an attack it may choose to invalidate all tokens issued in response to these codes and make that information available through a token introspection endpoint (see [@RFC7662]).
 In addition it may notify resource servers to stop accepting these tokens or to terminate existing sessions associated with these tokens using Continuous Access Evaluation Protocol (CAEP) messages [@CAEP] using the Shared Signals Framework (SSF) [@SSF] framework or an equivalent notification system.